amanzer/LD_rl/README.md

 # LD_rl

-Pycharm is recommended to run the code, but if prefer to run it using the terminal, set the PYTHONPATH variable :
+Pycharm is recommended to run the code, but if you prefer to run it using the terminal, set the PYTHONPATH variable first :

 ```
 export PYTHONPATH=$PATHONPATH:'pwd'